Evans-Gash/AirBnB_clone/README.md

 0x00.
 AirBnB clone - The console
+Has 5 Mandatory Tasks and 7 Advanced Tasks
 Background Context
 Welcome to the AirBnB clone project!
 Before starting, please read the AirBnB concept page.